Yücel Oğurlu: Career

 He started his academic career at the Atatürk University and Istanbul Commerce University.
 He has been for postgraduate studies at Tilburg University in Netherlands and Ahmed Yesevi University in Kazakhstan as visiting professor.
-Dr. Oğurlu worked 22 years as a professor and manager in several positions and he also worked as project manager in domestic and international projects on administrative law.
+Oğurlu worked 22 years as a professor and manager in several positions and he also worked as project manager in domestic and international projects on administrative law.
 He is on editorial board of some prestigious academic journals.

-Dr. Oğurlu is the rector of Istanbul Commerce University.
-He was former rector of the International University of Sarajevo.
+Oğurlu was the rector of Istanbul Commerce University.
+Previously, he was former rector of the International University of Sarajevo.

+Oğurlu served as vice rector at different universities for 3 terms between 2011-2013 and 2013-2019.
+He was the rector of the International University of Sarajevo between 2013-2016.
+He was the former rector of Istanbul Commerce University between 2019-2023.